 Rhea is the community liaison for Lopez Community Land Trust (LCLT ) and consultant for community land trusts.
 LCLT was featured in the online publication by the Capital Institute: THE FIELD GUIDE TO INVESTING IN A REGENERATIVE ECONOMY.
 Rhea is featured in the Whidbey Institute’s Thriving Communities Conference 2015 on “Shelter” video.

 Rhea served for over 10 years as an elected local official in San Juan County, WA.
 She gained a national reputation for her leadership in the first successful jetski ban by a local jurisdiction.
 She was interviewed for her leadership on resource protection on “Good Morning America Sunday” and “CBS Sunday Morning.”
-She currently serves on the federally appointed San Juan Islands National Monument Advisory Committee, and previously served as the Governor’s appointee to the Puget Sound Water Quality Council and the Long Term Oil Spill Risk Management Panel.
+She served two terms on the federally appointed San Juan Islands National Monument Advisory Committee, and previously served as the Governor’s appointee to the Puget Sound Water Quality Council and the Long Term Oil Spill Risk Management Panel.
 An engaging speaker, Rhea was asked to keynote freshman orientation at Guilford College on her book Cloudhand, Clenched Fist shortly after its publication.

 She is an adopted member of the Pakauwaka family of the Waitaha, first people of New Zealand, and has ceremonial experience with the Nahuatl people of Mexico.
 She completed the Yoga Development Course at Yasodhara Ashram in British Columbia, and has a Masters of Divinity in Feminist Liberation Theology from the Episcopal Divinity School, Cambridge, MA.
 Rhea is trained to teach social artistry by the Jean Houston Foundation.